Horacio Bocaranda

-Horacio Bocaranda is a Venezuelan American US television and film director, Alternate Names: Steve Bocaranda or Steve Horacio Bocaranda.
+Horacio Bocaranda is a Venezuelan–American television and film director, also known as Steve Bocaranda or Steve Horacio Bocaranda.

 Bocaranda began studying Broadcasting in 1985 at the California State University, Los Angeles and started working for television station KRCA channel 22, Los Angeles, in the early 1990s, then worked for television station Channel 62 in the 1990s.
 He has worked in several US television stations as well as radio.
 On Univision, he worked in "El Gordo y La Flaca" a daily show, and made several TV commercials, including Ingles Sin Barreras.